Support Recovery and $\ell_2$-Error Bound for Sparse Regression with Quadratic Measurements via Weakly-Convex-Concave Regularization: Finite Sample Statistical Results

-Compared to the conditions of \citep{loh2017support,Loh2017}, Assumption 1 additionally requires the penalty function to be concave and its derivative $p_{\lambda_n}^{'}$ to be locally Lipschitz continuous on the positive half-line.
-In fact, the condition used by \citep{loh2017support,Loh2017} is relaxed enough to include the LASSO penalty.
-As mentioned earlier, concave penalties are known to possess stronger variable selection capabilities.
-Therefore, we explicitly emphasize the concavity of the penalty function in our framework.
-Compared to a general concave penalty, the imposition of weak convexity here constrains its degree of nonconvexity.
-As previously mentioned, this ensures the proximal mapping of the penalty function remains single-valued, which is crucial for achieving superior algorithmic convergence.
-Combining the second order continuous differentiability of the loss and the assumption about the locally Lipschitz's continuity of $p_{\lambda_n}^{'}$ enables us to use the generalized Hessian to verify that a stationary point is a local minimizer.
+Compared to \cite{loh2017support,Loh2017}, here we requires the penalty function to be concave and its derivative $p_{\lambda_n}'$ to be locally Lipschitz continuous on the positive half-line.
+We explicitly emphasize the concavity of the penalty function because it is known to possess stronger variable selection capabilities.
+However, we impose weak convexity here to ensure the proximal mapping of the penalty function remains single-valued, which is crucial for achieving superior algorithmic convergence.
+Combining the second order continuous differentiability of the loss and the local Lipschitz's continuity of $p'_{\lambda_n}$ enables us to use the generalized Hessian to verify that a stationary point is a local minimizer.
 In fact, many concave penalties, including SCAD and MCP, possess locally Lipschitz continuous first derivatives on the positive half-line.

-Moreover, in addition to the well-known SCAD and MCP regularizers, several other commonly used regularizers also satisfy the conditions in Assumption 1, we present a few examples below.
+In the following we present some examples of regularizers satisfying Assumption 1, including SCAD, and some other commonly used regularizers.